mbookham7/cockroachdb-eks-tpcc-benchmark/README.md

 --ca-key=my-safe-directory/ca.key
 ```

-7. Upload the client certificate and key to the Kubernetes cluster as a secret:
+7. Upload the client certificate and key to the Kubernetes cluster as a secret.
 ```
 kubectl create secret \
 generic cockroachdb.client.root \
 --from-file=certs
 ```

-8. Create the certificate and key pair for your CockroachDB nodes:
+8. Create the certificate and key pair for your CockroachDB nodes.
 ```
 cockroach cert create-node \
 localhost 127.0.0.1 \